 We prohibited animal testing for household cleaning products, and in 2012 launched enhanced standards for ingredients and labeling.

-Today: Our standards ban more than 135 ingredients.
+Today: We require all household cleaners to be made without 140+ ingredients that we ban.
 Plus, we require performance testing and that all ingredients (except proprietary fragrance and enzyme blends) be listed on the label.

 2003: Launched an Organic Industry-First